Supreme Court of the Netherlands: Second World War

-During the German occupation, the Supreme Court kept functioning.
-In November 1940 the German occupiers forced its President, Lodewijk Ernst Visser, to resign because he was Jewish.
+During the Nazi occupation, the Supreme Court kept functioning.
+In November 1940 the German occupiers forced its president, Lodewijk Ernst Visser, to resign because he was Jewish.
+It was part of Nazi policy to separate Jews as a group, disrupting legal and social norms, in pursuit of their murderous policy of the Final Solution.
 Visser's colleagues did not protest.
 The members who remained also signed a compulsory declaration about Aryans.
+Visser "repeatedly warned the Dutch authorities not to relinquish jurisdiction over Jewish citizens and residents, and not to allow their legal protection to be lifted."

-After the liberation, people reproached the Court for a weak and legalistic attitude.
-The Court wished above all to guarantee the continuity of its jurisdiction and not to become involved in politics.
-However such chances as there were to take a stand on principle against the Germans were largely missed.
-The Justices either omitted to give a moral example or felt they were not in a position to do so.
+After the liberation, people reproached the Court for its weak and legalistic attitude.
+The Court justified its stance because it wished to guarantee the continuity of its jurisdiction under the Nazi occupation and purportedly avoid involvement in politics.
+They did not take a stand on principle against the German occupation or set a moral example, perhaps because they felt they were not in a position to do so.

 This was demonstrated in a so-called "Test sentence", (Supreme Court, 12 January 1942, NJ 1942/271), in which the Supreme Court ruled that a Dutch judge could not contest the decrees of the occupying force on the basis of international law, in particular the 1907 regulation prescribed for a country at war.
-In this the Supreme Court followed the advice of the barrister-general A. Rombach.
+In this, the Supreme Court followed the advice of the barrister-general A. Rombach.
 The judgment concerned a case in which a man was sentenced by the economic judge for an "economic offence" (the purchase of pork without valid coupons).
 The counsel for the accused, P. Groeneboom, argued in his defense before the Supreme Court on 27 October 1941 that the judge had the authority to challenge the regulations of the occupying force on the basis of the regulation prescribed for a country at war, the decree of the Führer and the first regulation of the government commissioner.
 When the Supreme Court (in a judgment of 12 January 1942) denied the possibility of contesting rules issued by the German government, the Netherlands followed what was the rule in Germany and Italy too.
 On the basis of two emergency measures Hitler had the authority to issue incontestable rules, and the legal establishment acknowledged not it was not allowed to challenge "political" measures.
 "Political" in this case was what the political authorities considered to be political.
 In Italy the Court of Appeal recognized the free authority of Mussolini and the judge's lack of authority to control it.
 Meihuizen says about the Dutch test sentence: "A sentence with far-reaching consequences because with this, barristers were not given the chance to bring before the judge the question of the validity of legislation which had been issued by or on behalf of the occupier."